funpinchta94736/name/README.md

-The Chrysler Imperial, introduced in 1926, was the flagship model of the Chrysler lineup, offering luxurious amenities and advanced engineering features for discerning customers.
+The Peerless Motor Car Company, founded in 1900, ceased automobile production in 1931 after struggling to compete with larger automakers during the economic downturn of the late 1920s.